Probing the Quantum Nature of Gravity through Classical Diffusion: Separability bound

 \section{Separability bound}

 The master equation~\eqref{ME_main} describes two systems undergoing a general diffusive dynamics that reproduces (linearized) Newtonian gravity on average.
+We still need to codify into the master equation the classicality condition~\eqref{eq:WeakC2}, namely classical states ought to remain classical.
+A direct consequence is that, for separated systems prepared in well-localized states, the absence of coherence generation also precludes the generation of entanglement.
+On this basis, we will regard the ground states of the two harmonic oscillators in the setup of Fig.~\ref{fig2} as classical states, and therefore require that they should not become entangled under the dynamics described by Eq.~\eqref{ME_main}.
+This in turn will provide a nontrivial constraint that the master equation must satisfy.

-Loosely speaking, the bilinear interaction term \( K\hat{x}_{1}\hat{x}_{2} \) in the Hamiltonian induces entanglement between the particles, while the diffusive Lindblad terms work against its generation: only if the latter are sufficiently strong will entanglement not be generated, as required by our working assumptions.
+Loosely speaking, the bilinear interaction term \( K\hat{x}_{1}\hat{x}_{2} \) in the Hamiltonian induces entanglement between the particles, while the diffusive Lindblad terms work against its generation: only if the latter are sufficiently strong entanglement will not be generated.
 To be quantitative, we use the criterion of positivity under partial transposition (PPT)~\cite{peres1996separability,horodecki2009quantum} to compute the necessary conditions that Eq.~\eqref{ME_main} must obey to ensure that the separability of states is preserved.

 For convenience, we temporarily work with the dimensionless quadratures $\bar x_j=\sqrt{{m\Omega_j}/{\hbar}}~\hat x_j$ and $\bar p_j= \hat p_j/\sqrt{{m\hbar\Omega_j}}$; the master equation then reads